CHOBA B CCCP

-CHOBA B CCCP (Сно́ва в СССР; also known as The Russian Album) is the seventh solo studio album by Paul McCartney under his own name, originally released in October 1988 exclusively in the Soviet Union.
-The album consists entirely of live-in-studio recordings of covers, mainly of rock and roll oldies.
-With the addition of an extra track, it was released internationally in 1991.
+CHOBA B CCCP (Сно́ва в СССР; also known as The Russian Album) is the seventh solo studio album by the English musician Paul McCartney, released on 31 October 1988 exclusively in the Soviet Union.
+The album consists of live-in-studio recordings of covers, mainly rock and roll oldies.
+The first pressing contained 11 tracks, the second contained 13 tracks.
+With a tracklist of 14 songs, the album was released internationally on 30 September 1991.

 Background and recording

 Following the tepid reaction to his 1986 studio album Press to Play, McCartney spent much of the first half of 1987 plotting his next album.
 In March he recorded an album's worth of songs with producer Phil Ramone, but those sessions only produced the single "Once Upon a Long Ago" backed with "Back on My Feet", released only in the United Kingdom that November.

 Following a series of jam sessions with various British musicians where they played some of his favourite songs from the 1950s, McCartney decided to record the songs live in the studio.
 Over the course of two days in July 1987, McCartney recorded twenty songs.

 Other tracks recorded during the sessions but not included on the Melodiya album were "I'm in Love Again" (though it was included on the subsequent international release) and "I Wanna Cry" (an original song) released on the B-side of McCartney's "This One" maxi-single in 1989, as well as "It's Now or Never" on the New Musical Express album The Last Temptation of Elvis in 1990.
 A version of the Beatles' "I Saw Her Standing There" was also recorded but remains unreleased.